poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -Reduces human cost in training

--See code: Link to repo included in 'Contributions' folder.
+-**See code**: Link to repo included in 'Contributions' folder.

--See output: At destination repo, please visit results_reports folder  for details of results obtained.
+-**See output**: At destination repo, please visit results_reports folder  for details of results obtained.

--See SPAIC Medium blog written about implementation, by Pooja Vinod:
+-**See SPAIC Medium blog written about implementation, by Pooja Vinod**:

 ________________________________________________________________________________________________________________________________________
 ## RESEARCH AND BLOG